-You can volunteer at any time of the week, day or night.
+You can volunteer at any time of the week – day or night.
 While most volunteering takes place during office hours, you can volunteer at evenings and weekends too, depending on what you want to do.
-Typical volunteer opportunities outside office hours include: campaigning, telephone counselling services and help lines, mentoring and tutoring, campaigning, environmental work, and sports.
+Typical volunteer opportunities outside office hours include: campaigning, telephone counselling services and help lines, mentoring and tutoring, environmental work, and sports.
 Virtual volunteering provides flexible opportunities to volunteer online.
-Most roles range from 2 -16 hours per week.
+Most roles range from 2 – 16 hours per week.

 Are there age restrictions?

 Anyone can volunteer but there may be age requirements depending on the type of volunteer role.
-Some not-for profit organisations have a policy of not involving volunteers under (or over) a certain age.
-There are many ways of getting involved such as running your own project, organising a fundraising event or advocating for an issue you believe is important.
-Insurance is often cited as a reason for not involving younger volunteers, however, many insurance companies offering voluntary workers accident insurance do not specify a bottom age limit when it comes to volunteers.
+Some not-for profit organisations have a policy of not involving volunteers under or over a certain age.
+Insurance is often cited as a reason for not involving younger volunteers.
+Organisations will specify if there are age restrictions for a certain volunteer role.

 Can people on tourist visas volunteer in Australia?

-The Department of Immigration and Citizenship has updated its website where it concerns volunteers.
-Generally speaking, if a person’s visa allows them to do paid work then they would automatically be able to volunteer, however everyone’s circumstances and visa conditions are different.
+The Department of Immigration and Citizenship has updated its website information on people on visas volunteering.
+Generally speaking, if a person’s visa allows them to do paid work they are able to volunteer, however everyone’s circumstances and visa conditions are different.
 Please check the Department of Immigration and Citizenship website for the latest information.

 Can I volunteer with my family or friends?

-Some volunteering opportunities are available for groups – though there’s more choice available for individuals.
-Examples of volunteering where two or more people can easily join together include bush-care and special events.
+Some volunteering opportunities are available for groups – although there is more choice available for individuals.
+Examples of volunteering for two or more people include bush-care and special events.
 Check with The Centre for Volunteering about the group volunteering opportunities that are currently available – especially Event Volunteering.

 Do I need experience or qualifications?

 This depends entirely on the role.
 Attitude and experience are very important.
 Some volunteer roles require specific job skills or qualifications, while others ask only for a willingness to learn.
-Opportunities in education, social work, and health care exist even for those without formal training in these areas.
-Training is often made available to volunteers
+Training is often made available to volunteers if it is required.

 I work full time – can I volunteer?